 “It’s not only about having the strength to push into a corner, it’s also about having the strength to hold on and resist the forces out of the corner.
 Mountain biking is all about counter-forces – you have to be able to pump the bike to carry speed but also be able to absorb an unexpected bump in the trail.
 Those two are opposite movements, but equally as important.
-Keeping your body position centred on the bike at all times requires countless counter-movements as you have to move your body backwards and forwards, side to side as well as push up and down when new features come at you on the trail.”
+Keeping your body position centred on the bike at all times requires countless counter-movements as you have to move your body backwards and forwards, and side to side, as well as push up and down when new features come at you on the trail.”

-Short term pain can lead to long term gain – in this case, a gain in performance out on the trails.
+Short-term pain can lead to long term gain – in this case, a gain in performance out on the trails.
 Try these seven exercises that will make you stronger for riding.

 1. Overhead squat

-WHY: A strong full body exercise with a special focus on the shoulders, lats, core and legs and full body flexibility.
+Why?
+A strong full-body exercise with a special focus on the shoulders, lats, core and legs and full-body flexibility.

 - If you struggle with ankle mobility, put some small weights under your heels (to raise them up slightly) to make it easier to squat.